An Uphill Battle

-“The problem,” says veteran Irish sheep farmer Campbell Tweed of Ballycoose Farm in County Antrim, “is that we are producing superior stock but not getting a premium for it.
+“The problem,” says veteran Irish sheep farmer and group member Campbell Tweed of Ballycoose Farm in County Antrim, “is that we are producing superior stock but not getting a premium for it.
 The Scottish and Northern Irish show sale environment doesn’t fit very well with what we are doing because sheep coming off grass are not heavily fed prior to sale.

 “A lot of commercial farmers are not aware of the benefits of performance recording stock, they just go by sight and shape.
 Whereas grass-reared fit for purpose rams, for example, although smaller live for longer, can mate with more ewes and have low labour and vet interventions.

 Picture: The group at work

 “It’s about building up a better linkage between the stock breeder and the producer, as well as between lowland farmers and fellow hill farmers.”